 Chinggis Khan and the Talking Rhinoceros of India

-I n the winter of 1221-1222 an unusual encounter between man and beast took place in the Punjab region of India.
+In the winter of 1221-1222 an unusual encounter between man and beast took place in the Punjab region of India.
 Chinggis Khan’s imperial guard while probing southwards in India were held in awe by the sight of an extraordinary creature.
-The Mongol imperial guard reported seeing, A one horned animal with a body like a deer’s, but with a horse’s tail and green in color which addressed the imperial bodyguard in human speech saying,

-” Your master should return home as soon as possible!”
+“Your master should return home as soon as possible!”

 This passage is quoted from the biography of Yeh-lü Ch’u-ts’ai’s biography in the Yüan-shih, a Chinese account of the period of Mongol rule.
 Yeh-lü Ch’u-ts’ai, an important advisor to Chinggis Khan reported this incident to the Emperor who raised questions about the meaning of this episode.
-Yeh-lü Ch’u-ts’ai explained it thus,
+He explained it thus,

 “This is an auspicious animal called chüeh-tua.
 It is capable of speaking all the world’s languages, it loves life and abhors bloodshed.
 This is a happy omen sent down by Heaven to warn your Majesty.
 You are Heaven’s eldest son, and all the men under Heaven are your children.
 Pray accept the will of Heaven and preserve the people’s lives.”